chaos-mesh/chaos-mesh/doc/io_chaos.md

 The data directory of the component of the pod should be a subdirectory of `PersistentVolumes`.

+#### Addmission-webhook

+You should make sure admission-webhooks is turned on, refer: https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#experimenting-with-admission-webhooks .

 ### Create a chaos experiment

 Assume that you are using `examples/io-mixed-example.yaml`, you can run the following command to create a chaos experiment: